rtodea/smart-contract-event-listener/README.md

-# smart-contract-event-listener 📑 🛰 📡
+# 📑 🛰 📡 Smart Contract Events Indexer

 Implement a mechanism that can index events for a certain smart contract.